Modern Marvels: Production

 The show premiered new episodes in January 2010, not having done so through all of 2009.
 In August 2010, History Channel began to air older episodes that had been edited to fit a 30-minute time slot, under the title Modern Marvels: Essentials.

 In October 2011, Modern Marvels began airing first-run episodes on History 2 (formerly History International) in addition to its main run on History Channel.

 Reruns of the series air on the digital broadcast networks Quest and Story Television.
 Select episodes of the series can also be found on YouTube.

-On January 14, 2021, revival of the series was announced; it premiered on History February 21, 2021.
+On January 14, 2021, revival of the series was announced; it premiered on History, on February 21, 2021.

 Narration

 Modern Marvels has had several narrators.
 The last and longest-running is Max Raphael, who also narrated other History Channel series such as Command Decisions.

 The History Channel repackaged some episodes that originally aired in other series and stand-alone specials into episodes of Modern Marvels, such as Ice Road Truckers, which originally aired in 2000 as part of the series Suicide Missions.
 These episodes are not narrated by Raphael.

 Former Man vs. Food host Adam Richman hosts the 2021 revival.
 This has sparked negative reviews from series' viewers.